Vape Detection for Charter and Independent Schools

 Why vaping looks various in charter and private environments

-What vape detection really measures
+What vape detection in fact measures

 Nicotine vapor and flavoring compounds.